15 Expats Talk about Health Insurance and Healthcare in Morocco

 When we asked expats and global nomads about the quality of medical care in Morocco, they replied:

 "Morocco has a well-developed healthcare system, with both public and private hospitals and clinics providing a range of medical services.
 The public healthcare system is free for all citizens, while private healthcare is available for those who can afford it.
 The country has a number of highly-trained doctors and specialists, and the quality of care is generally good.
-In addition, Morocco has a number of specialized medical centers, such as the National Institute of Oncology, which provide specialized care for cancer patients," mentioned one expat in Morocco.
+In addition, Morocco has a number of specialized medical centers, such as the National Institute of Oncology, which provide specialized care for cancer patients," remarked one expat living in Morocco.

 Are healthcare and health insurance expensive in Morocco?